alexzk1/vc4cl_arch/README.md

 5. Compiler produces code at runtime of your program, and it is executed by this backend.

 There is another option.
 You can install compiler on your x86 desktop and produce already compiled kernels as binary blobs effectively skipping 1-4, which you will load manually.
+However those blobs will run only on PI.
 If you want do so, edit PKGBUILD and disable dependency.